aurioBC/Linux_Firewall_2/ReadMe.txt

     - TCP services that will be allowed
     - UDP services that will be allowed
     - ICMP services that will be allowed

+Please read the Design Doc for further details.